A Distance-based Paraconsistent Semantics for DL-Lite: Introduction

 There exist several proposals for reasoning with inconsistent DL-Lite KBs in the literature.
 These approaches usually fall into one of two fundamentally different streams.
-The first one is based on the assumption that inconsistencies are caused by erroneous data and thus, they should be removed in order to obtain a consistent KB (\cite{DBLP:conf/esws/KalyanpurPSG06,DBLP:conf/aaai/MeyerLBP06,DBLP:conf/semweb/DolbyFFKKMMSW07,DBLP:conf/www/DuS08}).
+The first one is based on the assumption that inconsistencies are caused by erroneous data and thus, they should be removed in order to obtain a consistent KB \cite{DBLP:conf/esws/KalyanpurPSG06,DBLP:conf/aaai/MeyerLBP06,DBLP:conf/semweb/DolbyFFKKMMSW07,DBLP:conf/www/DuS08}.
 In most approaches in this stream, the task of repairing inconsistent ontologies is actually reduced to finding a maximum consistent subset of the original KB.
-A shortcoming of these approaches is the so-called \emph{multi-extension problem}.
+A shortcoming of these approaches is similar to the so-called \emph{multi-extension problem} in Reiter's default logic.
 That is, in many cases, an inconsistent KB may have several different sub-KBs that are maximum consistent.
-The other stream, based on the idea of living with inconsistency, is to introduce a form of paraconsistent reasoning or inconsistency-tolerant reasoning by employing non-standard reasoning methods (e.g., non-standard inference and non-classical semantics). \cite{DBLP:conf/ijcai/SchlobachC03,DBLP:conf/ijcai/HuangHT05} introduce some strategies to select consistent subsets from an inconsistent KB as substitutes of the original KB in reasoning. \cite{DBLP:conf/rr/MaH09} present the Belnap's four-valued semantics of DLs where two additional logical values besides ``true" and ``false" are introduced to indicate contradictory conclusions. \cite{DBLP:conf/eswc/ZhangXL09} present the Hunter's quasi-classical semantics of DLs whose strong semantics strengthens the inference power of four-valued semantics.
+The other stream, based on the idea of living with inconsistency, is to introduce a form of paraconsistent reasoning or inconsistency-tolerant reasoning by employing non-standard reasoning methods (e.g., non-standard inference and non-classical semantics).
+There are some strategies to select consistent subsets from an inconsistent KB as substitutes of the original KB in reasoning \cite{DBLP:conf/ijcai/SchlobachC03,DBLP:conf/ijcai/HuangHT05,DBLP:conf/rr/LemboLRRS10,DBLP:journals/logcom/Kamide12,DBLP:journals/igpl/HuangLH13,DBLP:journals/jiis/ZhangL13}.
+The Belnap's four-valued semantics has been successfully extended into DL-Lite \cite{DBLP:conf/rr/MaH09} where two additional logical values besides ``true" and ``false" are introduced to indicate contradictory conclusions.
+Inference power of the four-valued semantics is further enhanced by a new quasi-classical semantics for DLs proposed by Zhang et~al. \cite{DBLP:journals/ijar/ZhangXLJ14}, which is a generalization of Hunter's quasi-classical semantics for propositional logic.
 However, the reasoning capability of such paraconsistent methods is not strong enough for many practical applications.
 For instance, a conclusion $\phi$, that can inferred from a consistent KB $\mathcal{K}$ under the classical semantics, may become not derivable under their paraconsistent semantics.
 We argue that approaches in these two streams are mostly \emph{coarse-grained} in the sense that they fail to fully utilize semantic information in the given inconsistent KB.
 For instance, when two interpretations make a concept unsatisfiable, one interpretation may be more reasonable than the other.
 But existing approaches to paraconsistent semantics in DLs do not take this into account usually.